incredibleLeitman/Moorhuhn/README.md

     Helper class for sorting as key-value pairs to show in highscores

 - Music and Sound Effects
-    o Different ambient sounds for menue and level o sound effects in level for shooting and reloading, as well as enemy hit and countdown o menue sounds for button clicks
+    - Different ambient sounds for menue and level
+    - sound effects in level for shooting and reloading, as well as enemy hit and countdown
+    - menue sounds for button clicks

 - Saving and loading game data
     Because ingame save slots did not fit well into the game, the GameSate saving system was used